 Introduction

 In Ethiopia, tomato is one of the most widely cultivated vegetables with an annual production volume of about 41,948 tons (FAOSTAT, 2020).
 The importance of tomato is increasing since it is a high value commodity, and has been given top priority in vegetable research in Ethiopia.
 Small-scale farmers and commercial growers could grow the crop for its fruits in different regions of the country.
 It is produced both during the rainy and dry seasons under supplemental irrigation (Lemma, 2002).
 While, on a global scale, water resources are still ample, serious water shortages are developing in the arid and semiarid regions as existing water resources reach full exploitation.
 The great challenge for the coming decades will, therefore, be the task of increasing food production with less water, particularly in countries with limited water, land resources and inefficient water use (FAO, 2002).
-As water scarcity intensifies in many regions of the world, better management of water is becoming an issue of paramount importance (Lorite et al, 2007) because; it is the most severe constraint for development of agriculture particularly in arid and semiarid areas of the world.
+As water scarcity intensifies in many regions of the world, better management of water is becoming an issue of paramount importance (Lorite et al, 2007) because; it is the most severe constraint for agriculture production particularly in arid and semiarid areas of the world.

 Agriculture is the main pillar of the Ethiopian economy, contributing to 42% of the national gross domestic product (GDP), 70% of export earnings and 80% of employment.
 The bulk of production in the agriculture sector (90%) comes from smallholder farmers.
 The country has huge potential for agricultural development, but the sector has issues of poor production and productivity.
 Rainfall variability, land and soil degradation, and poor agricultural water management along with traditional farming systems contribute to these issues (Langan et al., 2015).